 When do the British and Irish Lions play Australia?
 Full tour schedule, kick-off times and how to watch on TV

+When do the Lions play next?
+Australia tour schedule, kick-off times and how to watch on TV

-The British and Irish Lions tour is kicking into gear with the Test series set to get underway in Brisbane this weekend.
+The British and Irish Lions tour is underway as the tourists recorded an impressive win in the opening Test match in Brisbane.

 The quadrennial trip this year has headed for Australia for three Tests against the Wallabies which forms the jewels in the wider crown of a 10-match itinerary.